IMERSS/biodiversity-change-protocol/content/en/docs/baseline-analysis/criteria/index.md

 1) A low number of occurrences could potentially signal rarity or vulnerability.
 2) The more species occurrences, the more confidence we can have that a species was well established historically.

-This prior knowledge can help to inform our assessment of the vulnerability of species to local extinction.
+This prior knowledge can help to inform our assessment of a species' vulnerability to local extinction.

 ```
 # Tabulate species record counts